Oak Dump Cemetery

 Artillery

-In March 1918 a sap (an observation post) opposite the cemetery was blown in, and seven men of the 180th Siege Battery, Royal Garrison Artillery, were killed.
-Their bodies were found in 1927 and buried in the cemetery.
+In March 1918, a sap (an observation post) opposite the cemetery was blown in, resulting in the deaths of seven men from the 180th Siege Battery, Royal Garrison Artillery.
+Their bodies were discovered in 1927 and subsequently buried in the cemetery.

 Location